Last Updated on November 17, 2022 by Lori Geurin

 5. Breastfeed, if possible.

-Breastfeeding has many benefits for both mother and child, and it may also reduce your breast cancer risk.
+Breastfeeding has many benefits for both mother and child and may also reduce breast cancer risk.
 If you can breastfeed, do so for as long as possible.

 Breastfeeding is one of a mother’s most natural and personal experiences with her child.
 It provides invaluable nutrition and immunological protection for infants and helps foster an essential bond between mother and child.[*] For mothers, breastfeeding can help to ease postpartum recovery, improve bonding, and reduce stress.[*] Given all of the benefits, it’s no wonder that the experts recommend exclusive breastfeeding for the first six months of life.